peteroupc/peteroupc.github.io/randmisc.md

 [^41]: Karney, C.F.F., 2016.
 Sampling exactly from the normal distribution.
 ACM Transactions on Mathematical Software (TOMS), 42(1), pp.1-14.
 Also: "[**Sampling exactly from the normal distribution**](https://arxiv.org/abs/1303.6257v2)", arXiv:1303.6257v2  [physics.comp-ph], 2014.

 [^42]: Chewi, S., Gerber, P., et al., "[**Rejection sampling from shape-constrained distributions in sublinear time**](https://arxiv.org/abs/2105.14166)", arXiv:2105.14166, 2021

+[^43]: Grassia, A., "On a family of distributions with argument between 0 and 1 obtained by transformation of the gamma and derived compound distributions", _Australian Journal of Statistics_, 1977.

 <a id=License></a>
 ## License